On This Page

 Activities Available at this Park

-- Clearwater/Azure Marine – Number of companies provide guided trips.
-Contact the Wells Gray Information Centre for more information.
+- Clearwater/Azure Marine: A number of companies provide guided trips.
+Contact the Wells Gray Park Information Centre for more information.
 Canoeists heading for Azure must use a 0.5 km portage.

-- Corridor Area – (see under Clearwater/Azure Marine) In addition to the opportunities listed above, this park offers a number of other recreational opportunities (including guided canoe tours).
-Click here to view a non-government web link, for additional information.
+- Corridor Area: (see under Clearwater/Azure Marine) In addition to the opportunities listed above, this park offers a number of other recreational opportunities including guided canoe tours.

-In addtion to the opportunities listed above, this park offers a number of other recreational opportunities (including guided hiking tours).
-Click here to view a non-government web link, for additional information.
+In addtion to the opportunities listed above, this park offers a number of other recreational opportunities, including guided hiking tours.

 Companies along the Wells Gray Park Road offer guided horse riding and the park offers a number of other recreational opportunities (including guided horseback tours).